 This requirement allows VA pharmacists to receive prior authorization for eRxs prescribed for non-formulary or restricted drugs.
 The requirement assumes compliance with the NCPDP SCRIPT standard for electronic prior authorization (ePA) transactions as a pre-requisite, thus requiring the prior authorization to take place between prescriber and payer before the eRx is transmitted.
 In doing so, the pharmacist (whether VA or otherwise) is not involved in a claim adjudication to obtain the prior authorization; it is assumed this has already been handled between prescriber and payer.

 Table 9: EPIC 9: The system needs to be able to receive and notify VA pharmacists that prior authorization has been approved or not approved by the payer for eRxs prescribed for non-formulary or restricted drugs.
-This requirement assumes compliance with NCPDP SCRIPT Standard for ePA transactions by external providers, payers, and VA pharmacies
+This requirement assumes compliance with NCPDP SCRIPT Standard for ePA transactions by external providers, payers, and VA pharmacies.